Mayberz/EmployeeManagementSystem/README.md

 version 3.1.2
 ## Project Overview

-Employee Management System built with Spring Boot and Thymeleaf, featuring CRUD operations for efficient management of employee records.
-The system includes robust error handling, comprehensive form validation, and a user-friendly interface for seamless data management.
+An Employee Management System built with Spring Boot and Thymeleaf that allows you to Create, Read, Update, and Delete employee records.
+The system has strong error handling, thorough form validation, and an easy-to-use interface for smooth data management.

 **Note:** Customize the database properties (spring.datasource.*) according to their specific requirements before deploying the application.